Mofazzal874/MERN-Crash_course/Request Object.md

 ### `req.cookies`

 Cookies can be in browser or client, but as we're using Postman, we will set and send cookies manually.
+---
+**NOTE:**
+- only client with browser support(browser client) and server can set cookie.
+So the client have to be browser to be able to use cookie.

+---

 **Setting Cookies in Postman**:
 ![Postman Cookies Setup 1](image-3.png)